 - coordinate its analyses, recommendations and other work with related work of any entities created by faculty, staff, students, or neighboring communities; and

 - fulfill other campus-specific responsibilities identified by the Chancellor.

 Campus community members: if you have comments, concerns or ideas regarding UC Merced’s campus climate, the Chancellor’s Advisory Council on Campus Climate, Culture and Inclusion (CCCI) wants to hear them.

-Meetings will begin with a "public comment" period for 15 minutes.
-Each speaker will have three minutes to provide their comments.
-During that time, faculty, staff and students can provide feedback or air issues of concern that affect the learning, working and living environments at UC Merced.
-CCCI does not investigate issues, nor do they have any enforcement authority.
-Comments to the committee will not be immediately responded to, but the issues maybe added to future meeting agendas.
-CCCI meetings are PUBLIC meetings and any issues brought before the committee may be considered "notice" to the University.
-The committee reserves the right to go into Executive Session.
+Meetings begin with a 15-minute public comment period.
+Each speaker has three minutes to provide comments.
+During the public comment period, students, and faculty and staff members can provide feedback or air issues of concern that affect the campus's learning, working and living environments.
+CCCI does not investigate issues and has no enforcement authority.
+Comments to the committee will not be responded to immediately, but concerns may be added to future meeting agendas.
+Please note: CCCI meetings are public and any issues brought before the committee may be considered "notice" to the University.
+The committee reserves the right to go into executive session.

 The advisory council's charge is to: